From: Germana Civilleri <germanacivillerigmail.com>

 Supalla, Ted and Elissa L. Newport (1978): ''How many seats in a chair?
 The derivation of nouns and verbs in American Sign Language.''
 In: Understanding Language through Sign Language Research, Patricia Siple (ed.): 91-132.
 New York: Academic Press.

 Trommelen, Mieke (1989): ''Lettergreepstruktuur en woordkategorie''.
 De Nieuwe Taalgids_ 82(1): 64-77.

 Wetzer, Henry (1996) The Typology of Adjectival Predication.
 Berlin: Mouton de Gruyter.

 Zeshan, Ulrike (2002): ''Towards a notion of 'word' in sign languages.''
 In: Word: A Cross-Linguistic Typology, Robert M.W.
 Dixon and Alexandra Y. Aikhenvald (eds.): 153-179.
 Cambridge: Cambridge University Press.

 ABOUT THE REVIEWER

-Germana Olga Civilleri, a graduate student in Classics at the University of Palermo, is now concluding her PhD in Linguistics at Roma Tre University with a dissertation on deverbal nouns in Ancient Greek.
-Her other research interests include Classical languages, historical linguistics, case systems, the noun-verb continuum, word formation and the lexicon.
+Germana Olga Civilleri graduated in Classics at the University of Palermo.
+She received her PhD in Linguistics at Roma Tre University with a dissertation on deverbal nouns in Ancient Greek.
+Her research interests are Classical languages, historical linguistics, case systems, the noun-verb continuum, deverbal nouns, and word formation and the lexicon.